bschaatsbergen/cidr/README.md

 ```

-You can also use the -u flag to divide the network by desired users/hosts on your network.
-It assumes a Broadcast and Gateway address in the calculation.
-So you only have to think of hosts.
+You can also use the `-u` flag to divide the network based on the number of desired host addresses.
+This calculation includes a broadcast and gateway address, so you only need to consider the host addresses.
-The command below illistrate cutting a network into a minimum of 32 hosts, 30 hosts and 12 hosts.
-And gives you the total possible users/hosts available for your subnet
+The command below shows how to divide a CIDR range to accommodate a minimum of 32 hosts, 30 hosts, and 12 hosts.
+It also provides the total possible hosts available for a subnet.
 ```
 $ cidr d 192.168.0.0/24 -u 32,30,12
   [Networks]            [Used]  [Total]